How to make a latte or a flat white without a coffee machine

 How to make a cappuccino at home

 To create a cappuccino at home, you’ll need ground coffee, a milk of your choice, and something nice to garnish it with.
 If you’re using dairy milk, skimmed is fine but full fat will give it a creamier taste.
-If you’re using plant milk and want a velvety experience, we recommend using oat milk, as it creates a nice thick foam.
+For a plant-based option, we recommend using oat milk, as it creates a nice thick foam.

 - Make a strong coffee in your cafetière using six teaspoons of ground coffee and boiling water.